Cuéntame cómo pasó

 Cuéntame cómo pasó has received critical acclaim throughout most of its run and has received numerous national and international awards making it the most awarded series in the history of television in Spain.
-With twenty-two seasons, 406 episodes and eight unnumbered special episodes it is also the longest running scripted prime-time Spanish series in the history of television.
+With twenty-three seasons, 413 episodes and nine unnumbered special episodes it is also the longest running scripted primetime Spanish series in the history of television.
+It was the most expensive Spanish series to produce for many seasons, and taking into account its total cost, it is the Spanish series that has cost the most of all time.

 With a stable cast led by Imanol Arias and Ana Duato as Antonio Alcántara and Mercedes Fernández, more than three thousand performers have appeared in the series.
+It has also spawned foreign adaptations in Italy, Portugal, Argentina, and Greece.

 Production

 Development

-Cuéntame cómo pasó was created to celebrate the first twenty-five years since Spain's transition to democracy, and its didactic spirit is clearly evident in some of the episodes.
-In special themed episodes it includes documentary interviews with historical figures of the era speaking about how they experienced important historic acts like the assassination of then Prime Minister Luis Carrero Blanco or the death of Francisco Franco.
+Cuéntame cómo pasó was conceived by producer Miguel Ángel Bernardeau with the idea of reviewing the near past from the present.
+He was joined by Eduardo Ladrón de Guevara and Patrick Buckley to write the first scripts and the series bible in 1993.
+They offered the project to all the television networks in Spain for eight years, which continually rejected it because it talked about Francoism, until Televisión Española (TVE) finally picked it up.
+To produce the series for TVE they created the production company Grupo Ganga.

+The first episode was broadcast on 13 September 2001.
+The series begins in April 1968 with the arrival of television to the house of the Alcántaras just in time to watch the victory of Massiel at the Eurovision Song Contest.
+The story reflects the changes in Spain from that day on recounting the family's experiences and the impact that television had.
+Through situations, characters, and attitudes of the era, the series evokes a wistful reminiscence of those times.
+The Alcántaras' story is narrated in flashback from an indefinite present.
+The narration sometimes goes back even further to show the youth of the characters.
+Season twenty-one is the first and only time the series shows that present, with the characters facing 1992 and their thirty years older selves facing COVID-19 pandemic alternately.

 Initially the series was to be titled Nuestro Ayer, but it finally was titled Cuéntame.
 This name comes from the 1960s well-known song used as the series opening theme.
 In March 2002, during the first season, the title was changed to Cuéntame cómo pasó because Cuéntame was already registered.